 The Requirements document--whether called a Market Requirements Document (MRD) or a Product Requirements Document (PRD) or a backlog or something else--contains a prioritized list of problems for your target personas.
 Contents include:

 - Requirements (problems with use scenarios and frequency)

 There you have it.
 A business case reveals your plans for the product as a whole.
 The roadmap shows phases of deliverables over the next few cycles.
 The requirements document contains the details of the problems that will be addressed in the next release or product version.

 Requirements explain the personas and their problems.
 Tell a story to help the team understand the persona’s frustration.
 By providing this context, the product team understands whether a feature should be implemented for power or ease-of-use; the team members will focus on delighting personas instead of themselves.
 And we’ll get a product that people will want to buy.

-Attend Pragmatic Marketing's Build to learn techniques for prioritizing and organizing requirements to maximize the impact of releases.
+Attend Pragmatic Institute's Build to learn techniques for prioritizing and organizing requirements to maximize the impact of releases.